 Yes, in the TV series, that tough monk who has the strongest spirit for his belief and loyalty to Buddhism says to the Queen of Lady Kingdom: “if there is an afterlife…” In the original novel, Tang Seng also shows the very different emotion to the Queen and also behaves differently to other female spirits.

 The love between the two people is obscure but attractive to audiences and readers in such a book with little elements of “love”.
 The curiosity extends to reality.
 Many people wonder if there is a Kingdom of Women existed in the history on Xuan Zang’s Journey to the West (Xuan Zang is the prototype of Tang Seng).
-In the novel, the Lady Kingdom located at the west region of China, along Silk Road.
+In the novel, the Lady Kingdom is located at the west region of China along the Silk Road.

 Experts have no uniform for this question yet.
 Some people state it existed in ancient Xinjiang, some others think in southwest of China, between Chang’an (ancient Xi’an) and Tibet, some notes in Hubei Province and also some reviews that Kingdom was faked.